xkapil/Notes/Git/02-Repository-Architecture.md

 * It has a tree kind of structure with branches and leaf.
 * *blob* contains file contents and take the role of leaf in a `tree`.
 These are immutable.
-* A *blob* is named by computing the SHA1 hash id of its size and contents.
+* A *blob* is named by computing the SHA1 hash-id (40 characters) of its size and contents.
 Hence a file with same name and same contents, will have a same hash on 2 different machines.
 * The hash verifies that the blob contents never changes.
 * The same contents are always represented by the same blob, no matter where it appears: across commits, across repos.
 * The metadata of the blob (eg filename) is not known to the blob.
 The `tree` carries the metadata for the blob.